uabrc/uabrc.github.io/docs/cheaha/software/modules.md

 Use of these software packages without authorization may be a violation of the [UAB IT Acceptable Use Policy](../../policies.md#acceptable-use-policy-aup).

+### Obtaining an Amber License

+Amber provides a free, non-commercial license for individuals through their site.
+This license authorizes access to all current and prior Amber versions regardless of whether those versions were released under this current license type.
+If you need access to Amber for any reason, please follow these instructions:

+1. Go to [Amber's site](https://ambermd.org/GetAmber.php) and scroll down to "Getting Amber26 for non-commercial use"
+1. Fill out your name and organization for a non-commercial license and click "Accept non-commercial license and download"
+1. A tar file will be downloaded.
+Decompress that tar file and find the **LICENSE_cmake_version** file in the following directory: "./pmemd26_src/cmake-packaging"
+    1. If you have trouble extracting the tar file on your local machine, you can download the tar file to Cheaha and run `tar xvfj pmemd26.tar.bz2`.
+1. Create a [Support](../../help/support.md) ticket requesting access to the Amber modules and attach the license file from the previous step.

+Once we've verified the license file, you will be given access to the Amber modules on Cheaha.

 ## Security Issues

 ### IGV